 The Norwegian state exercises its authority as the owner in the enterprise meeting of Statkraft SF.
 In accordance with the Articles of Association of Statkraft SF, Statkraft SF cannot attend and vote in a general meeting in Statkraft AS without a preceding decision in an enterprise meeting.

-The enterprise meeting and the following general meeting are held once annually by the end of June.
+The enterprise meeting and the following general meeting are held annually by the end of June.
 The auditor attends the enterprise meeting and the general meeting.

-Before the board makes a decision in matters assumed to be of significant importance for the purpose of the enterprise/company, or which will significantly change the character of the activities, the matter must be put before the ministry representing the state's ownership in accordance with the State Enterprise Act.
+Before the Board makes a decision in matters assumed to be of significant importance for the purpose of the enterprise/company, or which will significantly change the character of the activities, the matter must be put before the ministry representing the state's ownership in accordance with the State Enterprise Act.

-(7) THE ELECTION COMMITTEE
+(7) NOMINATION COMMITTEE

-Statkraft SF and Statkraft AS have no election committee.
+Statkraft SF and Statkraft AS have no nomination committee.
 The election of the board members appointed by the owner in Statkraft SF will take place in the enterprise meeting.
 Statkraft SF and Statkraft AS have identical boards.